Connect with others who understand.

 Written by Ross Phan, PharmD

-Multiple sclerosis (MS) affects everyone with the condition differently, causing a variety of symptoms that can sometimes seem unusual or surprising.
-Several members of MyMSTeam describe experiencing a warm, reddened face, which is often related to toilet use.
+Multiple sclerosis (MS) affects everyone with the condition differently and can sometimes cause a variety of symptoms that may seem unusual or surprising.
+Several members of MyMSTeam describe experiencing a warm, reddened face, especially during bathroom trips.

 “Does anyone else have facial flushing when using the bathroom?” one member asked.
 “I get this flushing, sometimes only on one side of my face and one ear and sometimes on both sides of my face and both ears, whenever I use the bathroom.”